cloudsmith-io/cloudsmith-api/bindings/python/src/docs/OrgsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **orgs_teams_read**
-> OrganizationTeam orgs_teams_read(org, slug_perm)
+> OrganizationTeam orgs_teams_read(org, team)

-Viewset for working with Organization teams.
+Get the details for the specific team.

-Viewset for working with Organization teams.
+Get the details for the specific team.

 ### Example
 ```python